Barriers compliance for general use and limited use pools

 Effective June 1, 2008, existing barriers, including fences, windows, doors, gates and walls surrounding the pool enclosure must comply with the revised code.

-Check the Washington State Dept. of Health website for detailed pictures in the Water Recreation Code WAC 246-260, as well as additional guidance documents.
+Check the Water Recreation Pool Barrier Design Guidelines for detailed pictures in the Water Recreation Code WAC 246-260, as well as additional guidance documents.
 These barrier upgrades will save lives by preventing unsupervised children from getting into pools and spas.

 Barriers at pools not continuously lifeguarded and associated with residential units